BigDataDevs/kafka-batch-processor/README.md

 ** recoverable vs, non-recoverable exceptions while processing events and batches

-** when and under what conditions to connit or not commit offsets of "processed" batches
+** when and under what conditions to commit or not commit offsets of "processed" batches

 ** retry behavior in cases of failures